gndrmnn/nodepool/doc/source/static.rst

             The list of labels associated with the node.

          .. attr:: host-key-checking
             :type: bool
             :default: True

-             Specify custom behavior of validation of host connection.
+            Whether to validate SSH host keys.
+When true, this helps ensure that nodes are ready to receive SSH connections before they are supplied to the requestor.
+When set to false, nodepool-launcher will not attempt to ssh-keyscan nodes after they are booted.
-             When set to False, nodepool-launcher will not scan the nodes before they are registered.
-This might be needed if nodepool-launcher and the static nodes are on isolated networks.
-The default value is True.
+            Disable this if nodepool-launcher and the nodes it launches are on different networks, where the launcher is unable to reach the nodes directly, or when using Nodepool with non-SSH node platforms.
+The default value is true.

          .. attr:: timeout
             :type: int